Deep Dive: Sitecore XM Cloud vs Sitecore XP vs Sitecore XM

 All-In-One Platform

-• Sitecore XP is a traditional all-in-one CMS platform.
+Sitecore XP is a traditional all-in-one CMS platform.

 • It is your single source for everything you'd like a digital marketing platform to do.

-• This includes content management, personalization, marketing automation, and emails
+• This includes content management, personalization, marketing automation, and emails.

-• The pro is one-stop shopping
+• The pro is one-stop shopping.

 • The con is, speaking realistically, you're likely paying for things you're not using.
 And slightly more cynically, are you getting the best-of-the-breed tools for your business?

-• Sitecore XP is an elite DXP / CMS platform but is the all-on-one approach right for your organization, or is taking a composable approach with your tech stack a better fit for your goals?
+Sitecore XP is an elite DXP / CMS platform but is the all-on-one approach right for your organization, or is taking a composable approach with your tech stack a better fit for your goals?

 Composable

-1. Sitecore Personalize (composable SaaS offering)
+1. Sitecore Personalize (new product)

 2. Sitecore XP (built-in)